espruino/EspruinoDocs/info/Assembler.md

 <span style="color:red">:warning: **Please view the correctly rendered version of this page at https://www.espruino.com/Assembler.
 Links, lists, videos, search, and other features will not work correctly when viewed on GitHub** :warning:</span>

-* KEYWORDS: Assembler,Asm,ARM,Thumb,Thumb2,Thumb-2,C code,inline C,Built-In
+* KEYWORDS: Assembler,Assembly,Native code,Asm,ARM,Thumb,Thumb2,Thumb-2,C code,inline C,Built-In,nativeCall

 This page shows you how you can write assembly code and have it assembled by the Web IDE and uploaded as a function.
 However there are other ways